f5devcentral/f5-automation-labs/docs/class2/module3/module3.rst

-Module 3 – f5-newman-wrapper + Jenkins + Slack
+Module 3 – Stitching Workflows from F5 Programmability Class 1 into new executable collections
 ===================================================

-In the previous modules you may have found the tasks associated with checking various response values and populating environment variables very tedious.
-In addition to being tedious these tasks are not fundamentally automatable due to the requirement for human interaction.
+In the previous modules have shown you the individual workflows (Class 1), and how to execute those via Rest.
+What we will be working on now is stitching together those Class 1 collection items with for use with f5-newman-wrapper.

 In order to assist users with automating the F5 BIG-IP platform we have developed a set of tools that can be used with the Postman REST Client